Front Range Fed

 red chicken enchiladas in baking dish with shredded cheese and scallions.

-What to serve with these easy red chicken enchiladas.
+What should I serve with these easy red chicken enchiladas?

-You can add all sorts of sides to round out this meal:
+You can add all sorts of sides to round out this easy meal:

 • Guacamole